CZERTAINLY/CZERTAINLY-Documentation/docs/12-connectors/05-description/30-compliance-provider.md

 ## Overview

+Each certificate and cryptographic key can contain various attributes and can be based on different algorithms.
+There are also various standards and regulations that require specific behaviour of the certificate, for example to be able to react on algorithm deprecation or vulnerabilities.
+The compliance checking helps to monitor the compliance status of each certificate that is included in the inventory of the platform.

-`Compliance Providers` are the implementation of the functionality of compliance checking for the certificates available in the platform.
-A `Compliance Provider` applies specific rules and group of rules to a `Certificate` and returns a status that contains the result of the compliance check.
-Based on the rules, the `Certificate` will either be determined as compliant or not compliant.
+Compliance Provider implements the functionality of compliance settings and checking for the certificates available in the platform. it applies specific compliance rules and group of compliance rules to `Certificate` and informs about the compliance status.
+Based on the compliance check, the `Certificate` will either be determined as compliant or not compliant.

 ## How it works

-This section of the document describes the process of working with the `Compliance Provider`.

-`Compliance Providers` works on the basis of `Rules` and `Groups`.
-The `Connector` contains the list of `Rules` and `Groups` based on which the logics of the compliance check will be applied to the certificate.

-The step by step process of working of `Compliance Provider` is as follows:
-1. Core groups the list of rules to be applied on the certificate collected from the `Compliance Profile`
-2. For each `Connector` in the `Compliance Profile`, `Core` send the list of rules (UUIDs) and `Certificate` to the `Connector`.
-3. `Connector` applies the rules on the certificate and returns the result of the compliance check.
-4. `Core` aggregates the results of the compliance check and returns the final result.
-5. Final results are then stored in the database.
+Compliance Provider have a set of applicable compliance rules and groups that can be configured as part of the `Compliance Profile`.
+This defines the set of compliance requirements.
+To check for the compliance status, `Compliance Profile` should be associated with `RA Profile`.
+After that every `Certificate` managed by such `RA Profile` will be checked against compliance rules configured in the `Compliance Profile`.

+Compliance checking can be executed on `RA Profile` level (for all `Certificates`), for every specific `Certificate` in the inventory, or for each `Compliance Profile`.

 ## Provider objects

+[`Compliance Profiles`](../../concept-design/core-components/compliance-profile) objects are managed in the platform through the Compliance Provider implementation.
+Each `Compliance Profile` contains a list of available compliance rules and groups that can be applied for a compliance checking.
+Many different `Compliance Profiles` with differenty compliance requirements can be managed and applied on certificates.

-The table below shows the provider specific objects that are part of the provider.
+[//]: # (This should be part of the Compliance Profile description) The table below shows the provider specific objects that are part of the provider.

 | Object | Purpose |